Divide and conquer complex flows. Part I: cluster and manifold-based local analysis: Local Markov models for jet flow subdomains

 In this section, the effect of the number of subdomains selected for spatial clustering on the spatial distribution of the flow field is assessed.
 Four different cases have been considered: 3, 11, and 14 subdomains.
 The corresponding clustered domains are displayed in Figure \ref{fig:Jet_SpatialClusters}.

 It can be noted that the flow starts clustering into subdomains in regimes where the complexity of the flow highly increases.
 In the case of the jet flow, this is found downstream of the jet, where high turbulence intensity and mixing take place.
 Then, when the number of clusters is increased, the flow is clustered further upstream until reaching the optimal clustering with 6 subdomains obtained from the \ac{TLF} method.
-With 7 clusters, the results show that it is possible to obtain a cluster isolating the dynamics of the shear layer.
 Further increasing the number of clusters results in a higher partitioning far downstream in the flow field, but no new clusters are identified.
+Note that with 11 clusters, the results show that it is possible to isolate the dynamics of the shear layer into a unique cluster, and this structure persists as the number of clusters increases.
+Moreover, it is interesting to observe that in the case of $14$ clusters, the subdomain $\mathcal{D}_2$ appears as two disconnected regions.
+This behaviour is expected since, in the full three-dimensional flow, this region is connected.
+However, the planar representation of the flow fields, without out-of-plane information, leads to this partitioning into separated subdomains.
+More generally, in different flow configurations, regions that are not spatially connected but exhibit similar dynamics may also be grouped together.
+This is consistent with the objective of the method, which is to partition the flow into subregions whose dynamics can be effectively represented by interpretable reduced-order models.

-\subsection{Analysis of dynamics of jet flow subdomain 6}
+\subsection{Analysis of dynamics of jet flow subdomain $\mathcal{D}_1$}